shunjilin/SlidingTilesPuzzle/README.md

 ```

 where [initial state configuration] is a space separated list of tile numbers, 0-15, with 0 representing the blank tile.

+Note: if bad_alloc is thrown, this may mean that not enough memory is available to initialize the closed list.
+Change the value ClosedEntries in astar.hpp / astar_pool.hpp to configuret the size of the closed list.

 The goal board tiles correspond to the indexes in row-major order, where 0 is the blank tile.
 E.g. for the 15 puzzle: